skiesfries/Catch-Em-All/README.md

-# Catch Em All (WIP)
+# Catch Em All
- A Pokemon TCG Ecommerce web application built using React, Next.JS and Sanity ** Currently in production -- current deployment can be seen at: https://catch-em-all-skiesfries.vercel.app/
+ A Pokemon TCG Ecommerce web application built using React, Next.JS and Sanity Current deployment can be seen at: https://catch-em-all-skiesfries.vercel.app/

 Work done in Week 1 of developing this application can be seen in the following vlog: https://youtu.be/nK4tJMvqliE

-Progress as of 1/12/23

 Homepage:
 Frontend is mostly complete with only background styling left to do.
 Most features on the page is functional.